-Number 8 – If I protest my assessed value, can’t they raise the value?
+Number 8 – If I file an appeal my assessed value, can’t they raise the value?
 At the informal hearing, the only way the property taxes can be increased is if you agree to an increase.
 It is very unusual for the assessed value to be increased at the appraisal review board hearing.
 Perhaps only one in 5,000 values are raised at the appraisal review board.
 Those are pretty good odds.

 Number 6 – It isn’t worth the effort.
 Well, the reality is most appeals only take two or three hours including filing the appeal, preparing for the hearing and attending the hearing.